Kiyafekadu/ETS0762-15/String_methods/README.md

 # .swapcase() string method

-The python '.swapcase'  method in Python is a built-in string method used to  swap the case of all characters in a string.
+The python '.swapcase' is a built-in string method used to  swap the case of all characters in a string.
 Uppercase letters are converted to lowercase.
 Lowercase letters are converted to uppercase.
 Non-alphabetic characters (e.g., numbers, symbols, whitespace) remain unchanged.
 The .swapcase() method does not accept any arguments.
 If you try to pass any arguments, it will raise a TypeError.
 The original string is not modified.
 Instead, a new string is returned.
 Characters like numbers, symbols, and whitespace are not affected.
 The method is locale-aware, meaning it handles special characters and accented letters according to the rules of the current locale.

 Return Value